-Since these claims are general and do not need a particular area of knowledge as a reference, they can help you structure your essay and push in investigating the question further.
+Since these claims are general and do not need a particular area of knowledge as a reference, they can help you structure your essay and push you to investigate the question further.

 You then need to further describe examples of real-life situations that support your stated claim.

-State and expand on your counterclaim to show the other perspective of the topic.
+State and expand on your counterclaim to show the other perspective on the topic.
 Reference real-life examples to show how they can support your counterclaim.

 This portion of your essay will consist of you comparing and contrasting various Areas of Knowledge.
-Connect them to your thesis statement and your chosen title showing how your arguments are relating to it.
+Connect them to your thesis statement and your chosen title showing how your arguments relate to it.

 The conclusion of your essay is meant to tie all the arguments, evidence, and points in one paragraph.
 You need to: